 Report and Support

-At Hallam, we don't stand for harassment or abuse.
-If you've experienced sexual violence, harassment, abuse, or hate crime, report it either anonymously or leave your details to get support from an adviser.
+Report incidents of sexual violence, harassment, abuse, or hate crime either anonymously, or leave your details to get support from an adviser.

 Access Report and Support